jasonalshamary/hungryadmin/content/All/opensourcecontributions.rst

 interested in the project makes it a lot easier to work on.

 You also want to make sure you like the community that works on the project.
-Obviously you can't like everyone in life, but being party of a community that fosters new contributors is key.
+Obviously you can't like everyone in life, but being part of a community that fosters new contributors is key.
 As I said above, I hung out in the Salt IRC for a while before I started answering questions.
 For me this didn't take too long as I was reading the docs and implementing the technology.
 Go at your own